Library Card Registration

 Computer users must register by entering the barcode number of their library card on the computer screen.
 If the user has over $10.00 in fines or the card has expired, access will be denied.
 Visitors will be given a guest card.

 Free access to the Internet is available for all users.
 Staff will assist any patron in signing on to the Internet and further instruction in Internet use will be given as current work conditions allow.
-Only one patron may be at each computer.
 Do not change any settings.

 Anyone misusing or damaging the computer may have library privileges suspended, be prosecuted and be financially liable for any damage to the equipment.
 Internet workstations cannot be used for any fraudulent or unlawful purpose, including hacking, access by minors to inappropriate Internet matter or other activities prohibited under any applicable federal, state or local laws including activities in violation of 18PA.C.S 5903 (PA Criminal Code).
 Parents of minor children must assume responsibility for their children’s use of the computers.

 All computer users should realize that the computers are located in an open and non-private part of the library.
 The screens may be viewed at any time by small children, any patron or staff.
 Respect for the rights of small children and others make necessary certain limits on computer use.
-Please do not access: sexually explicit or gratuitously violent materials, i.e. games, gaming sites; telephony; instant messaging; or any other forms of chat rooms.
+Please do not access sexually explicit or gratuitously violent content.

 The Children’s Internet Protection Act (CIPA) is a federal law that requires all computers in a public library to be filtered by July 1, 2004 if that library accepts any federal funds for Internet access or computers used for Internet access.